 The Center for Sex and Love Addiction works with individuals struggling to address their past infidelities, assist them in stopping their behavior and helping them to repair the relationship with their current partner.
 We also provide support to the partner through this process through providing resources and individual and couples therapy to address the concerns.

 Don’t wait for infidelity issues to resolve without intervention or grow to beyond repair.
 The Center for Sex and Love Addiction provides free phone consultation to discuss treatment options of how to address these concerns and resolve conflicts before it’s too late.

 Contact us today to learn more about our individual or couple infidelity treatment and prevention counseling.
-We offer a free confidential consultation with a certified addiction therapist, call 978-578-5298.
+We offer a free confidential consultation with an addiction therapist, call 978-578-5298.

 Think you might be a sex addict?